RingCentral-Pro-Services/serverless-frontend/README.md

 * Route53 DNS
 * AWS Certificate Manager (ACM)

+The serverless code for this plugin comes in two flavors, one intended for use during development and one intended for use in production.
+The only differences are that the production code uses custom domains and certificates which cost more and are not needed during development (during development it is generally fine to use the default CloudFront URL and certificate).
+They are otherwise identical.

 ### S3
 This plugin deploys the S3 bucket with all public access disabled as per RingCentral corporate security guidelines.
 The only entities allowed to access the S3 bucket are the CloudFront Origin Access Identity and the bucket owner.